utopia-php/http/README.md

 Resources are designed to prepare dependencies or context for the request.
 Resources are not meant to do functional logic or return callbacks.
 For such a use case, you should use hooks.

-To learn more about Http architecture and features, check out more in-depth [Getting started guide](/docs/Getting-Starting-Guide.md).
+To learn more about architecture and features for this library, check out more in-depth [Getting started guide](/docs/Getting-Starting-Guide.md).

 ## System Requirements

-Utopia Http requires PHP 8.0 or later.
+Utopia HTTP requires PHP 8.1 or later.
 We recommend using the latest PHP version whenever possible.

 ## More from Utopia

-Our ecosystem supports other thin PHP projects aiming to extend the core PHP Utopia Http.
+Our ecosystem supports other thin PHP projects aiming to extend the core PHP Utopia HTTP.

 Each project is focused on solving a single, very simple problem and you can use composer to include any of them in your next project.